lisicong97/LeetCodeGit/BQ.md

 ## Introduce myself

-I am SICONG LI, you can call me Li, I am a graduate student in UC San Diego.
-My major is Computer Science.
+a graduate student in UC San Diego.
+My major is Computer Science. graduate in Dec.

+intern in Google Photos: implement a Machine learning model in Android app - scan the picture - generate a suggested action chip, lead users to use corresponding editing tools.

+working in bytedance: IM app.
+10 iteration of it. post picture, interaction with other's post. find nearby friends. memory leakage problem.

 When I was an undergraduate, I built a website about Chinese medicine, it could show knowledge graph about disease symptom medicine, and their relationship.

-Currently, the website is combined by China Knowledge Centre for Engineering Sciences and Technology.
-Thus I am familiar with Java Spring, MyBatis and Neo4J.
+Thus I am familiar with Java, Android, Kotlin, MyBatis and SQL.

-I have one year full-time job in Bytedance as an Android Developer.
-At that time, I participated in building a instant message application like Whatsapp, which is released in Africa.
-I have been involved in more than ten version iteration and finished features like multimedia upload, watch and comment, find nearby friends and I also fix some problem like memory leak problem (ANR, smooth).
-Thus I am familiar with Java, Kotlin, SQL and gradle.

-Besides, I also developed engineering awareness.
-Like I would write detailed document before coding to make my code readable and expandable.
-I tend to communicate with project manager, UI designer and other programmer thoroughly in a meeting.
+engineering awareness.
+Like I would write detailed document before coding to make my code readable and expandable. communicate with other. group of ppl different skills, share 1 goal, fight for.

-I really like being in a group of people, and we have one single target, we use our different skills to make things happen.
-And I think XXX is such a company that I can work with a group of smart people.
-YOUR JOB IS SUITABLE FOR ME.
-Therefore I truly cherish the opportunity to join XXX.

-## Why Amazon
+## Why This company

 喜欢公司的产品、培训制度、or any other policy.

-my Technology Stack meets the requirements / I wanna learn something about back-end.
+my Technology Stack meets the requirements / I am into back-end. design complex system / feeling of having an impact

-I like work with smart people and march to the same goal.